Kauai’s Largest Selection of Quilting Fabric

 Indigo Fabric

 Quilters use indigo fabric traditionally for Japanese and Chinese clothing.
-The indigo dye is made from a variety of plants.
+The indigo dye comes from a variety of plants.
 Leaves are cut, dried, and composted to promote fermentation.
 The dye is stored in vats that are buried in a clay floor and kept at a constant temperature.
 It is a long process to make a vat of dye, and the cloth dipped in each vat may produce a different shade of indigo.
 In addition, you can achieve deeper shades by dipping the cloth multiple times.

 Contact Kapaia Stitchery Today!